flow-labs/pulsar-helm-chart/flow_labs_charts/dev/instructions.md

     kubectl get services
 ```

+Route 53 has been configured to forward pulsar-dev-grafana.flowlabs.info and pulsar-dev-prometheus.flowlabs.info to the external ip.
+However if the ip changes then these will need to be reset.
 The default username and password for grafana is in the yaml file.
 It is currently admin:abcd1234.
 Be sure to log in and change the password after deploying.

 # Deleting